opnfv/kuberef/docs/release/installation/deployment-guide.rst

 Infrastructure Prerequisites
 =============================

-Please refer to Chapter 3 of `Anuket RI-2 Documentation <https://cntt.readthedocs.io/en/latest/ref_impl/cntt-ri2/chapters/chapter03.html>`_ for detailed information on the server and network specifications.
+Please refer to Chapter 3 of `Anuket RI-2 Chapter 03 Documentation <https://cntt.readthedocs.io/projects/ri2/en/latest/chapters/chapter03.html>`_
+for detailed information on the server and network specifications.

 Additionally, please make note of the following: